This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-- After one month, use cheesecloth or a nut milk bag (like this one) to strain out the pulp, pouring the vinegar into a clean jar.
+- After one month, use cheesecloth or a nut milk bag to strain out the pulp, pouring the vinegar into a clean jar.
 Be sure to squeeze as much of the liquid as you can from the pulp.

-- You can use the tonic straight or, if you prefer, add 1/4 cup of honey and stir until incorporated to make cider.
-Taste your cider and add another 1/4 cup of honey until you reach the desired sweetness.
+- You can use the tonic straight or, if you prefer, add 1/4 cup of honey and stir until incorporated to make sweet.
+Taste your fire cider and add another 1/4 cup of honey until you reach the desired sweetness.

 - Use the rest of the dry mixture as seasoning when cooking.